barshanap/url-shortner/README.md

-create a new DB and set its connections on .env files for setup Locals instance Eg :- DATABASE_CONNECTION_STRING="postgres://username:password@host:5432/databasename"
+create a new DB and set its connections on .env files for setup Locals instance Eg :- DATABASE_CONNECTION_STRING="postgres://username:password@host:5432/databasename" specify the SITE_URL in .env for shorten url npm install

-npm install
 ```